reactphp/http/README.md

 of the callback function, will result in an `500 Internal Server Error` message.
 Make sure to catch `Exceptions` or `Throwables` to create own response messages.

-After the return in the callback function the response will be processed by the `Server`.
+After the return in the callback function the response will be processed by the `StreamingServer`.
-The `Server` will add the protocol version of the request, so you don't have to.
+The `StreamingServer` will add the protocol version of the request, so you don't have to.

 Any response to a `HEAD` request and any response with a `1xx` (Informational), `204` (No Content) or `304` (Not Modified) status code will *not* include a